 The risks from a closely monitored ATI are minimal in this study population.
 There is a theoretical risk that such an interruption could lead to the development of HIV drug resistance (130).
 This may be a particular concern for individuals taking NNRTIs.
 However, this potential risk is substantially mitigated by the procedures described in Section 6.1.1.
-Given the study population as restricted by the eligibility criteria, the frequency of immunological and virologic monitoring, and the criteria for restarting ART, it is extremely unlikely that such an ART interruption will lead to the development of any opportunistic infections or AIDS-defining conditions.
+Given the study population as restricted by the eligibility criteria, the frequency of immunological and virologic monitoring, and the criteria for restarting ART, it is extremely unlikely that such an ART interruption will lead to the development of any opportunistic infections or AIDSdefining conditions.
+The risks of SARS-CoV-2 infection or COVID-19 for people living with HIV during a closely monitored ATI are currently unknown.